 First though, a word about felt. :)

 Here's my box of felt!
 I love felt and I use it for all sorts of projects I have a variety of types, some ordinary craft felt, but I've really come to love wool blends.
 They are much sturdier and come in lots of pretty colors!
-My new favorite felt comes from Giant Dwarf at etsy.
-I've also purchased felt from Joggles, where you can get larger (12x18 inch) pieces.
-This is where I bought the main felt for this pillow, it's "Pistachio Ice Cream."
-I also used "Magnolia" and "Vanilla" from Giant Dwarf.
+My new favorite felt comes from Benzie Design on etsy, they are awesome!
+The green for this project is called Pistachio.

 It's important to use a wool or wool blend felt for this project, you want the leaves to be nice and thick and hold their shape.
 You'll need three sheets of 12x18 inch green felt, and one 9x12 (or less) of white and yellow.